 Misconception 1: My child has outgrown their car seat because their legs are touching (or they are kicking) the vehicle seat.

 My firstborn, Pete, in his Maxi Cosi Pebble at nine months old.

 The length and the position of a child’s legs in any rear-facing car seat are never important indicators of, 1) when the child has gotten too big for the car seat, 2) whether the child is comfortable or, 3) whether the child is safe.
 From about 6 months old, your child’s legs will be touching the back of the vehicle seat and that's completely normal and completely safe.
 As your child gets older, they can either cross their legs, straighten their legs up the back of the vehicle seat or bend their legs.
 All of these options are completely safe and comfortable, and none of these mean that they’ve outgrown the car seat.

-Check out this article (and podcast) about Nadia, who thought that her son had outgrown his Maxi Cosi Cabriofix because his legs were sticking out and touching the vehicle seat.
+Read about Nadia, who thought that her son had outgrown his Maxi Cosi Cabriofix because his legs were sticking out and touching the vehicle seat.
 We also compared the Cabriofix with the Cosco Scenera NEXT in that article (spoiler: because infant seats like the Cabriofix have the vehicle seat belt going over the child's legs it may be a little trickier as their legs grow, but it's never a deal breaker).

 Misconception 2: My child is uncomfortable in their car seat and this means they’ve outgrown it.